mark-ruddy/covctl/HACKATHON_REPORT.md

 My initial plan for this hackathon project was very different to the hackathon project I ended up producing.
 The legacy of the original project remains in the `deprecated/` directory in the code repo.
 The original project would have been a webapp search tool for DeFi data within the Klaytn Mainnet - but I abandoned this project after realising I would not be able to produce a good-looking and dynamic frontend for it within the time-frame.

 I transitioned my project to something I knew might be really useful to both developers and users who interact with the Covalent APIs: An easy to use CLI tool to query the Covalent Class A endpoints called `covctl`, and an underlying Rust library which exposes all of the Covlanet Class A Endpoints(except NFTs currently) to Rust developers called `covalent_class_a`.

+- This project isn't necessarily related to DeFi - but it can be used for DeFi data
+- This projects equivalent of a webapp frontend is the CLI tool `covctl` - I understand that this only appeals to advanced users or developers

 ## How to try out
 Hosting a CLI app like this is different to a website - I was going to provide an EC2 server and give the SSH private key file here, but I don't want an unauthorised user accessing an EC2 under my control and possibly breaking it or running up the CPU for a long period of time.